alberttrann/cli_visionchatbot/README.md

 ✅ **Multimodal Support**: All models can smoothly handle both reasoning, structured outputs and image processing
 ✅ **Memory Optimization**: Explicit GPU management for stability.
 ✅ **Quantization Handling**: Support for 4-bit models.
 ✅ **Memory efficiency**: Only 1 model is in the memory at a time.
 One in 3 remaining model is only loaded when it is called upon.
-When the next model is loaded, the previous model is automatically unloaded
+When the next model is loaded, the previous model is automatically unloaded.
+This way you don't need over 16gb of VRAM to load all 4 models in the memory

 ✅ **Logging**: Has logging for necessary information
 ```